Your brain hasn’t stopped since you woke up.

 Does coloring actually help with anxiety?
 Research consistently shows structured, repetitive visual activities reduce cortisol and activate the parasympathetic nervous system.
 As a daily regulation tool, it’s genuinely effective.

 What color should I use?
 Whichever one you’re drawn to today.
-There’s real value in noticing what you reach for — it’s a small moment of self-awareness.
+There’s real value in noticing what you reach for.
+It’s a small moment of self-awareness.

 Can I color digitally?
 Yes.
 All collections include PNG files for Procreate, GoodNotes, or any drawing app on your iPad.